 Town infrastructure is vital to rural economic growth.
 The re-surfacing on Conche road was needed and Government at that time should have also re-surfaced the failed pilot project for Town roads.

 The Town of Conche sees thousands of tourists annually and could easily be branded as a “tourism destination” with unique scenery, the French Shore, cruise ship visits, vernacular architecture and numerous attractions.
 It also has an active fish plant that sees product and workers commuting over this route.
 Development of Conche is being stagnated due to poor road infrastructure – it’s time for change.

 I welcome any investment Government will make into our Municipal and Provincial road infrastructure in the District, as there are significant needs.

 We need multi-year planning and create an economic master plan.
 I look forward to continuing these conversations with my constituents to redefine rural Newfoundland & Labrador.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

 - A Few Snaps of “the Beauty Spot of the North” (liveruralnl.com)

 - Another Summer of Come Home Year Celebrations (liveruralnl.com)

 - French Shore Historical Society adds vibrancy to Conche (liveruralnl.com)

-Posted on August 11, 2013, in Community Economic Development, Landscapes/Geography, Politics and tagged calcium chloride, Christopher Mitchelmore, come home year, Conche, Department of Municipal Affairs, dust, gravel, Great Northern Peninsula, Newfoundland & Labrador, Provincial, road, route 434, The Straits White Bay North, transportation.
+Posted on August 11, 2013, in Community Economic Development, Nature, Politics and tagged calcium chloride, Christopher Mitchelmore, come home year, Conche, Department of Municipal Affairs, dust, gravel, Great Northern Peninsula, Newfoundland & Labrador, Provincial, road, route 434, The Straits White Bay North, transportation.
 Bookmark the permalink.
 Leave a comment.